devops329/devops/instruction/testing/testing.md

 There is a temptation to duplicate portions of the production code in the testing code, possibly multiple times.
 This is often done so that you can test isolated portions of the code, or because the code is too tightly coupled that it is impossible to create a test.
 Duplicating production code requires you to change things in multiple places whenever you need to make a change.

 Consider the case where you have a suite of tests that validate the endpoints for working with pizza franchises.
-You write a test to create a franchise and then you duplicate that same franchise creation and testing code when you create a franchise store, purchase a pizza from the franchise, add an admin to the franchise, delete a store, and so forth.
+You write a test to create a franchise, and then you duplicate that same franchise creation and testing code when you create a franchise store, purchase a pizza from the franchise, add an admin to the franchise, delete a store, and so forth.

 ```js
 test('create franchise', async () => {